 - expand the borrowing capacity under the credit facility from \$40.0 million to \$45.0 million; - extend the period during which we may make and repay borrowings under the credit facility from July 30, 2013 to February 24, 2015 (the "Revolving Period").
 The Revolving Period may upon the occurrence of an event of default, by action of the lenders or automatically.
-All borrowings and other amounts payable under the credit facility are due and payable five years after the end of the Revolving Period; and - · remove the condition that we may not acquire additional loan assets without the prior written consent of Madison Capital Funding LLC.
+All borrowings and other amounts payable under the credit facility are due and payable five years after the end of the Revolving Period; and remove the condition that we may not acquire additional loan assets without the prior written consent of Madison Capital Funding LLC.

-As of May 31, 2014 and February 28, 2014, there was \$4.7 million and \$0.0 million outstanding under the Credit Facility, respectively, and the Company was in compliance with all of the limitations and requirements of the Credit Facility. \$2.3 million of financing costs related to the Credit Facility have been capitalized and are being amortized over the term of the facility.
-For the three months ended May 31, 2014 and 2013, we recorded \$0.2 million and \$0.1 million of interest expense, respectively.
-For the three months ended May 31, 2014 and 2013, we recorded \$0.1 million and \$0.1 million of deferred financing costs related to the Credit Facility, respectively.
-The interest rates during the three months ended May 31, 2014 and 2013 on the outstanding borrowings under the Credit Facility were 7.50% and 7.50%, respectively.
+As of August 31, 2014 and February 28, 2014, there was \$8.9 million and \$0.0 million outstanding under the Credit Facility, respectively, and the Company was in compliance with all of the limitations and requirements of the Credit Facility.
+The carrying amount of the amount outstanding under the Credit Facility approximates its fair value. \$2.3 million of financing costs related to the Credit Facility have been capitalized and are being amortized over the term of the facility.
+For the three months ended August 31, 2014 and 2013, we recorded \$0.2 million and \$0.1 million of interest expense related to the Credit Facility, respectively.
+For the three months ended August 31, 2014 and 2013, we recorded \$0.1 million and \$0.1 million of amortization of deferred financing costs related to the Credit Facility, respectively.
+The interest rates during the three and six months ended August 31, 2014 on the outstanding borrowings under the Credit Facility were 7.50% and 7.50%, respectively.
+For the six months ended August 31, 2014 and 2013, we recorded \$0.4 million and \$0.6 million of interest expense related to the Credit Facility, respectively.
+For the six months ended August 31, 2014 and 2013, we recorded \$0.2 million and \$0.2 million of amortization of deferred financing costs related to the Credit Facility, respectively.